ajahne/blog/_posts/2018-10-14-CTO-meetup-options-for-scaling-team-beyond-nyc.md

 So what's the difference between a "vendor" and a "partner"?
 Well as eloquently explained in the meetup: A _vendor_ is TGIF, while a _partner_ is a restaurant that pairs your wine with your meal.
 Got it, I'd like the Merlot, please.
 Thanks!

 Another approach to scaling that was raised by the presenters (and one I have personally championed at my organization) is to **hire junior developers and train them**.
-I have had great success hiring talented, hard-working, self-motivated developers in entry level positions who have rapidly transitioned into valuable and production team members.
+I have had great success hiring talented, hard-working, self-motivated developers in entry level positions who have rapidly transitioned into valuable and productive team members.
 The key(s) for this to work?
 Have an excellent onboarding program (training) and strong management/leadership.

 ## Who were the guest speakers?
 - [Dmitry Koltunov](https://www.linkedin.com/in/dmitry-koltunov-cfa-0598241/) - Co-Founder & CTO, Alice